thomasphilipc/roamworks_modbus/README.md

 There are some auxillary timers/alarms that control the reading from tcp line at every 30 seconds and monitor IO lines for changes every second

+Task to do

+Delete database periodically to control usage
+    ?
+When to delete - after every week
+Controlled restart of the application every week

 Known Issues/ Limitations

-If a TCP connection is lost, the device will attempt to reconnect tcp indefintely The device does not maintain its previous states on power loss If Internet is not available there is no fallback
+If a TCP connection is lost, the device will attempt to reconnect tcp and has no managed method of trying The device does not maintain its previous states on power loss If Internet is not available there is no fallback

+Future Enhancements

+Change Reporting Rate and Heartbeat interval OTA
+Save states on device in case or restart
+Add SMS Fallback
+Build and Engineering interface
+Log information and make this available
+Monitor App crash
+Forward modbus writing using Modbus TCP